thuya-cms/thuya-cms.github.io/docs/basics/content-management/content-definition.md

 Request: `GET <host>/content-definition/name/<content definition name>`

-Will return a single content definition by name.
+It will return a single content definition by name.

 ### List

 Request: `GET <host>/content-definition`

-Will return all content definitions.
+It will return all content definitions.

 ### Create

 Request: `POST <host>/content-definition`

-Will create a new content definition.
+It will create a new content definition.
 The body should contain the content definition data without the `id` field.

 !!! warning
     Before creating a content definition you should ensure that all [content field definitions exist](./content-field-definition.md).